Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Conclusions

 \section{Conclusions}

-To test the hypothesis that the unexpectedly small dust reverberation radius in Mrk~590 (Fig.~\ref{fig:dust_blr}) is due to the large luminosity decrease that occurred before the dust reverberation measurement obtained by the MAGNUM project in 2003-2007, we examined the long-term optical/NIR flux variability of Mrk~590 by combining the SDSS Stripe 82 light curve data obtained in 1998$-$2007 and MAGNUM data.
-The SDSS $g$- and $r$-band light curves revealed that the optical emission of Mrk~590 decreased significantly over a very short time scale during 2000 and 2001, which marks the start of the ``changing-look'' phenomenon in this AGN.
-A large luminosity decrease was also observed in the $K$-band dust torus emission between 1998 (2MASS, DENIS) and 2003 (MAGNUM).
+To test the hypothesis that the unexpectedly small dust reverberation radius in Mrk~590 (Fig.~\ref{fig:dust_blr}) is due to the large luminosity decrease that occurred before the dust reverberation measurement obtained by the MAGNUM project in 2003-2007, we have examined the long-term optical/NIR flux variability of Mrk~590 by combining the SDSS Stripe 82 light curve data obtained in 1998$-$2007 and MAGNUM data.
+The SDSS $g$- and $r$-band light curves have revealed that the optical emission of Mrk~590 decreased significantly over a very short time scale during 2000 and 2001, which marks the start of the ``changing-look'' phenomenon in this AGN.
+A large luminosity decrease has also been discovered in the $K$-band dust torus emission between 1998 (2MASS, DENIS) and 2003 (MAGNUM).

 The combination of SDSS and MAGNUM data indicates that $V$- and $K$-band observations by the MAGNUM project were carried out in the faint phase of Mrk~590.
-We reanalysed the dust reverberation lag of Mrk~590 by dividing the MAGNUM light curves into two parts (MJD = $52,642-53,055$ and MJD = $53,199-54,321$), and showed that the $R_\text{dust}$ had already become small ($\simeq 32$~lt-days) by the year 2004 according to the significant AGN luminosity drop during 2000 and 2001.
+We have reanalyzed the dust reverberation lag of Mrk~590 by dividing the MAGNUM light curves into two parts (MAGNUM Yr1 and Yr2, corresponding to MJD = $52642-53055$ and MJD = $53199-54321$, respectively), and have shown that the $R_\text{dust}$ had already become small ($\simeq 32$~lt-days) by the year 2004 according to the significant AGN luminosity drop during 2000 and 2001.
 These observations suggest that the innermost dust distribution in Mrk~590 had been rapidly replenished on a time scale of $< 4$ years.
 This time scale is too short for the radial inflow of the dust clouds to replenish the innermost dust distribution between the dust sublimation radii expected at the bright and faint luminosity states of Mrk~590 [Eq.~(\ref{eqn:sublimation_radii})].
-Instead, we propose that the dust replenishment in Mrk~590 had been achieved either by (1) new dust formation in the radiatively-cooled BLR gas clouds or (2) the dusty disk wind of the newly formed dust in the cooled accretion disk atmosphere \citep[based on the failed radiatively accelerated dusty outflow model;][]{cze11,cze17,bas18}.
+Instead, we have proposed that the dust replenishment in Mrk~590 had been achieved either by new dust formation in the radiatively-cooled BLR gas clouds or by the dusty disk wind of the newly formed dust in the cooled accretion disk atmosphere \citep[based on the failed radiatively accelerated dusty outflow model;][]{cze11,cze17,bas18}.

 If the AGN of Mrk~590 rebrightens, the newly formed dust will be rapidly destroyed, and the dust innermost radius will be set to the dust sublimation radius determined by the re-brightened AGN luminosity.
 It may also be possible that a part of the dust is radiatively accelerated and ejected from the dust torus to form the dusty outflow, which may produce an additional MIR dust emission component.
 Future multi-wavelength monitoring observations for Mrk~590 will allow continuous dust destruction/formation phenomena at the innermost region of the dust torus to be traced.